splinesoft/SSDataSources/README.md

 // Optional - row animation for table updates. wizardDataSource.rowAnimation = UITableViewRowAnimationFade;

-// Optional - if you set the tableView property, the data source will perform
+// Set the tableView property and the data source will perform
 // insert/reload/delete calls on the table as its data changes. wizardDataSource.tableView = self.tableView;